A4EVR/A4EVR-Pool/orcfax/monitoring/README.md

 Metrics shown at `http://localhost:9101/metrics`.

+### Enable Alerts when node is down.
+Edit the Collector Node Status panel by adding a new alert rule.
+Set to notify when value is below 1 (0 = down).
+Set notification channel Slack, email etc.

-Remote Machines & Secure Access
+### Remote Machines & Secure Access

 If you want to centralize data from multiple remote machines, each runs its own Orcfax Exporter.
 Prometheus can scrape them all by adding each IP to static_configs.
 Optionally secure it with a VPN or tunneling (e.g., WireGuard).

-Docker-based Orcfax Node
+### Docker-based Orcfax Node

 If your collector node logs are in /var/log/docker/orcfax_<node_name>/collector_node.log, pass that path to --log-paths